unioslo/zabbix-cli/docs/guide/configuration.md

 # Configuration

 The application is configured with a TOML file.
-To create a config file, see [Installation](installation.md#create-a-configuration-file).
+The default location is platform-dependent.

 {% include ".includes/config-locations.md" %}

-## Configuration directory
+## Open configuration directory

 The default configuration directory can be opened in the system's file manager with the `open` command: